-Art-a-thon promotes the involvement of all students in the arts by encouraging them to create a work of art and to raise funds to support art programs in their schools.
-It is organized by the Isla Center for the Arts at the University of Guam and also helps to fund Isla's programming and exhibitions to which many students attend as fieldtrips
+The annual Isla Art-a-thon promotes the involvement of all students in the arts by encouraging them to create a work of art and to raise funds to support art programs in their schools.
+It is organized by the Isla Center for the Arts at the University of Guam and also helps to fund Isla's programming and exhibitions to which many students attend as fieldtrips.

-Each year, the profits for the Art-a-thon are split evenly between the participating schools and ISLA.
-Schools then receive 40% of all the money students raise - money that can be spent on art supplies or other materials related to the arts.40% goes to ISLA's programming and 20% is used to purchase the prizes earned by the students.
+Each year, the profits for the Art-a-thon are split evenly between the participating schools and Isla.
+Schools then receive 40% of all the money students raise -- money that can be spent on art supplies or other materials related to the arts.
+Forty percent goes to Isla's programming, and 20% is used to purchase the prizes earned by the students.

-Note: A Coordinator may win only one computer, even if s/he qualifies in both of the above categories.
+Note: A coordinator may win only one computer, even if he or she qualifies in both of the above categories.
 This is so that we can spread the computers around.
 The computers are to be used in the classroom for the benefit of the students.

 Art-a-thon packets that contain all the materials needed for the the pledge drive are sent out to the coordinators and teachers.
 Students have four weeks to collect pledges.
 For the artwork, each participating student needs to create at least one drawing or painting on paper, posterboard or illustration board that is no more than 12" by 18" in size.
 Students may not use only regular lead pencils.